AKeyframe/Javascript-Cheatsheet/README.md

 - `.map(function(element){...});`: Creates a new array that contains every elemnt of the initial array after being passes through the provided function.
 An example being if you wanted to multiply everythig in the initial array by 2.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

-- `.reduce()`: Reduce an array into a single value.
+- `.reduce(function(acc,element){...})`: Reduce an array into a single value.
 The single value can be a number, object, array, or anything.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 - `.find(function(element){...});`: Find an element within an array.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find)